 How truly independent is academic research from government?
 How “arm’s length” is the decision making by research councils and academies on who benefits from research grants and fellowships?
 Is the much-prized Haldane Principle past its sell by date?

 This panel discussion aims to explore the history of the Haldane Principle, the tensions it has historically generated, those it continues to generate today, and whether it could and should remain a fundamental pillar of the way government and the research sector engage with each other.

 Participating in the debate are:

-• Chairing the event will be Nigel Vincent, British Academy Vice-President (Research and Higher Education Policy) and Mont Follick Professor of Comparative Philology at the University of Manchester.
+Chairing the event is Nigel Vincent, British Academy Vice-President (Research and Higher Education Policy) and Mont Follick Professor of Comparative Philology at the University of Manchester.